 On successful completion of the course students will be able to:

-1. Isolating the most important sources on Greek Social history and gaining an understanding of their coverage and limitations.
+1. Distinguish the most important sources on Greek social history with reference to their coverage and limitations.

-3. Understanding the structure of the course of a life in the Greek world, and differences of emphasis from the modern world.
+3. Evaluate the structure of the course of a life in the Greek world, and differences of emphasis from the modern world.

-4. Appreciation of the shape of the urban environment and its impact on social structure.
+4. Distinguish the shape of the urban environment and its impact on social structure.

 20 units at any level in Ancient History or History